Home

 Our Criteria: Here's How We Chose The Best Applicant Tracking Systems for Small Businesses

 • Pipeline Management and User Experience: Pipeline management supports automation and efficiency, the foundation of candidate experience.
-Good ATS software design is crucial because it reflects your company's image.
+A well-designed small business ATS is crucial because it reflects your company's image.
 We ran candidate simulations through each pipeline to test for intuitiveness, accessibility, and cohesive visual design.
-We assessed the performance from both the candidate's and recruiter's perspectives.
+Then, we assessed the performance from both the candidate's and recruiter's perspectives.

-• Integration: Compatibility with other software is essential because the candidate pipeline at small businesses weaves through multiple internal data points and systems, such as calendars for scheduling, onboarding, and background checks.
+• ATS Integration: Compatibility with other software is essential because even at small businesses, the candidate pipeline tends to and should weave through multiple internal data points and systems, such as calendars for scheduling, candidate sourcing tools, and background check services.
 To ensure each ATS would work with most HR ecosystems, our researchers checked for compatibility with dozens of the top HR tools used by small businesses.

 Show More +